chapman-phys220-2018s/cw-11-phys220/README.md

    (Note that final increment is a weighted average of four different increments - what is each doing?
 Why do you suppose the middle increments are more heavily weighted?)

-In practice, the 4th-order Runge-Kutta method is the most popular method for integrating ODEs, since it nicely balances the precision per time step with the total number of required computations.
+In practice, the 4th-order Runge-Kutta method is the most popular method for solving ODEs numerically, since it nicely balances the accuracy per time step with the total number of required computations.
+It is usually more efficient to simply decrease the time step size rather than find methods of higher-order accuracy.

 ## Assessment